7 Critical Prior Authorization Behavioral Health Failures Draining Your Practice

 Failure 06 Denied Authorization Appeals That Never Get Filed Recoverable

-KFF analysis found that over 80% of denied prior authorizations that are appealed are overturned.
-Yet the vast majority of denied authorizations in prior authorization behavioral health are never appealed — not because the denial was correct, but because the appeal process is manual, time-consuming, and hard to prioritize in a stretched billing workflow.
+And yet the vast majority of denied authorizations in behavioral health are never appealed — not because the denial was correct, but because filing an appeal feels harder than absorbing the loss.
 Most payers require appeals within 30–60 days of the denial notice.
-A denial that sits past that deadline is permanently lost revenue that the practice almost certainly could have recovered.
+A denial that sits past that window is permanently gone — revenue the practice earned, delivered, and simply abandoned to a workflow problem.

 80%